 To learn more about how commissions are structured in Austin, Texas, read our article Cost to Hire a Commercial Project Leasing Broker.

-For more resources about leasing your commercial property, check out the Learning Center for Owners and Investors.
+For more resources about leasing your commercial property, check out the Learning Center for Owners and Commercial Real Estate Investors.

 Or, if you have additional questions please schedule your consultation with one of our experienced brokers today.